kwabenasapong/openpldoc/manual/source/print_service.rst

 servicePrint.css delete it.
 In the open folder create a file named service_print.css containing your customizations.

+For more information please check out this `example <http://wiki.openlp.org/Documentation:Service_Print>`_.

 ..
 The following section defines the inline pics

 .. |printbutton| image:: pics/general_print.png